 New riders should be placed in the middle of the group.
 This placement will keep unfamiliar motorcyclists from being responsible for the pace of the group and from falling behind.

 If your group or club implements hand signals, ensure that you are familiar with the system before beginning the ride.
+The following video contains some useful signals that you can implement as a group.

 Fill-up before you begin the route.